 Can you believe that 89% of hotel websites aren’t correctly secured?
 It’s insanity.
 There’s a whole heap of psychology around selling online – any small factor can turn away a sale.
 Threaten a potential hotel guest with an insecure website and it’s unlikely they’ll make a booking.

-For over 3 years now, Google has been giving priority to websites that are correctly secured.
+Since 2014, Google has been giving priority to websites that are correctly secured.
 When I say “correctly secured”, it doesn’t even have to be a massive project.
 Simply:

 - Have your hosting company/webmaster install a reputable SSL certificate,